 Seeing Different Faces

 As your labor may take more than 12 hours, do not be surprised that different faces will come greeting you in your laboring room.
 An anesthetist may administer an epidural for you if you want a pain-free labor process.
 If your doctor is not available during your showtime, another obstetrician will likely take over his/her duties to deliver your baby.
 A neonatologist may be called upon to standby during your delivery if a difficult birth is anticipated.

 Some doctors routinely administer a fleet enema to clear your rectum of faeces before your labor.
 This may avoid an awkward situation later when your baby pushes onto your rectum during descent and cause a horrible stench in the labor room.

-Epidural involves a small injection at your back and passing a tiny catheter into the epidural space.
-The injection numbs your lower half of the body, thus providing pain relief.
+An epidural involves a small injection at your back and passing a tiny catheter into the epidural space.
+The injection numbs the lower half of the body, thus providing pain relief.

 Before the anaesthetist gives you the epidural injection, about a litre of fluid will be administered through the intravenous cannula.
 That is because epidural can dramatically reduce your blood pressure and thus diminish blood flow to your baby, bringing about a drop in your baby’s heart rate.

 As you will not be able to move around freely when the epidural is in place, a urinary catheter is often inserted to provide passive drainage to your urine.